 Ingredients

-- ½ cup almond milk or other plant milk
+- ½ cup milk we use almond milk

 - ⅔ cup sugar